Rendlesham Forest incident: Skeptical analysis

 One proposed theory is that the incident was a hoax.
 The BBC reported that a former U.S. security policeman, Kevin Conde, claimed responsibility for creating strange lights in the forest by driving around in a police vehicle whose lights he had modified.
 However, there is no evidence that this prank took place on the nights in question.

 Other explanations for the incident have included a downed Soviet spy satellite, but no evidence has been produced to support this.

-The most plausible sceptical explanation is that the sightings were due to a combination of three main factors.
+The most widely accepted explanation is that the sightings were due to a combination of three main factors.
 The initial sighting at 03.00 on 26 December, when the airmen saw something apparently descending into the forest, coincided with the appearance of a bright fireball over southern England, and such fireballs are a common source of UFO reports.
 The supposed landing marks were identified by police and foresters as rabbit diggings.
 No evidence has emerged to confirm that anything actually came down in the forest.